-General and administration expenses include items such as legal and audit fees, trustee fees, investor relations expenses, trustees' and officers' insurance premiums, costs associated with the Incentive Unit Plan (as defined herein) and Unit Option Plan (as defined herein) and other general and administrative expenses.
+General and administration expenses include items such as legal and audit fees, Trustee fees, investor relations expenses, Trustees' and officers' insurance premiums, costs associated with the Incentive Unit Plan (as defined herein) and Unit option plan and other general and administrative expenses.
 Also included in general and administration expenses are asset management fees payable to Starlight.
 See "Related Party Transactions and Arrangements - Arrangements with Starlight".

-Excluding the changes in the fair value of Unit-based compensation, general and administration expenses increased 20% in Q4-2022 and 9% YTD-2022 as a result of due diligence costs associated with a property acquisition the REIT is no longer pursuing and costs associated with the Incentive Unit plan.
+Excluding the changes in the fair value of Unit-based compensation, general and administration expenses decreased 24% QTD-2023 and 6% YTD-2023 relative to same periods in 2022 as a result of due diligence costs incurred in 2022 associated with a property acquisition the REIT did not complete combined with higher interest income earned in 2023 on funds held in escrow for a rent supplement related to the acquisition in Q3-2022.